castle-engine/conference-zlot-delphi-2024/README.md

 - Show player life (hit points),

 - Shoot enemy on mouse click.

+Do you want to see something more?

+- Follow [Castle Game Engine](https://castle-engine.io/) tutorials and manual.

+- See examples included in the engine, like [examples/creature_behaviors](https://github.com/castle-engine/castle-engine/tree/master/examples/creature_behaviors) and [examples/fps_game](https://github.com/castle-engine/castle-engine/tree/master/examples/fps_game) that show more features, e.g. how to visualize getting hit by "temporary fade to red".

 ## Note: Requires Castle Game Engine walk-attack-behavior branch (with TCastleMoveAttack)